 The 17th GST Council meeting held on 18th June, 2017, provided a much needed relief to the businesses across the nation.
-Listening to the concerns raised by the various trade and industrial bodies, and to ensure the smooth roll out of GST, the council decided to extend the timeline for invoice-wise return filing in Form GSTR-1 and Form GSTR-2 for the first two months.
+Listening to the concerns raised by the various trade and industrial bodies, and to ensure the smooth roll out of GST, the council decided to extend the timeline for invoice-wise return filing in Form GSTR-1 and Form GSTR-2 for the first six months (Revised).

-For the first two months – July’17 and August’17, businesses need to file a simple return in Form GSTR-3B by declaring the summary of inward supplies and outward supplies.
-However, the invoice-wise details in Form GSTR-1 and Form GSTR-2 for July and August needs to be filed by 5th September and 20th September, 2017 respectively.
+For the first 6 months – July’17 to December’17, businesses need to file a simple return in Form GSTR-3B by declaring the summary of inward supplies and outward supplies.
+However, the invoice-wise details in Form GSTR-1, Form GSTR-2 and GSTR-3 are required to file as per notified dates.

 The revised return dates will provide an additional 25 days’ time for businesses to equip and settle with the various requirements of new indirect tax system.
 In addition to the above, no late fees and penalty would be levied for slippage in return filing for the interim period.

 Form GSTR-3B will be the first return which businesses will be filing under GST.
 In this blog, let us understand how to fill Form GSTR-3B.

 If you are using Tally.ERP 9 Release 6, you can skip the rest of this blog post.
 Our new release to support Form GSTR-3B is available now – Download.
 Alternatively, click the Version and Updates section in the Information Panel of Tally.ERP 9.

 Form GSTR-3B consists of 6 Tables.
 You need to capture the consolidated details of outward supplies, inward supplies, eligible ITC, and the details of tax payment.
 Let us discuss this in detail:

 1. Details of outward supplies and inward supplies liable to reverse charge